d6lts/features/README.txt

 Features also provides faux-exportable functionality for the following Drupal core and contrib components:

-- CCK fields
-- CCK fieldgroups
+- Fields
 - Content types
 - Input filters
 - User roles/permissions
 - Custom menus and menu links *
-- Taxonomy vocabularies *
+- Taxonomy vocabularies

 * Currently in development.

 For developers
 --------------